POSYDON-code/POSYDON/docs/_source/components-overview/stellar-binary-simulation.rst

 POSDYON Population Synthesis Configuration Guide
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `SimulationProperties` objects contains the POSYDON population synthesis parameter configurations determining the evolution of each binaryes in the `BinaryPopulation` class.
+The `SimulationProperties` objects contains the POSYDON population synthesis parameter configurations determining the evolution of each binaries in the `BinaryPopulation` class.
 The following guide will walk you through the configuration parameters of a POSYDON binary population synthesis model.

 .. toctree::
     :maxdepth: 1

-    pop_syn/simulation_properties
+    pop_syn/population_params

 The Flow Chart Object